coolamos/learngit/readme.txt

-git is a version control system. git is free. git is fast.
+git is a distributed version control system. git is free software distributed under the GPL. git is fast.